 Manager Roberto Martinez had little hesitation in throwing the Cameroon star into the thick of the action straight away, with Eto’o picked to face his old club barely three days after signing, and even managed to score in a frantic 6-3 defeat.

 WHAT THE MANAGER SAYS: “I was impressed about the hunger he still has," lauded Roberto Martinez.
 “For someone who has achieved nearly everything, he still has the desire he had at 15 when he went to Spain and showed what he could do.
 For many reasons he has got a point to prove.”

 The arrival of Mauricio Isla at QPR – shortly followed by Chilean team-mate Eduardo Vargas – did plenty to subvert Harry Redknapp’s reputation as a manager that shops exclusively in the bargain basement of English football.

 Off the back of a strong showing at the World Cup, where La Roja famously overcame Spain, the veteran R’s boss took a punt on a player that had largely been frozen out at Juventus and used infrequently by then boss Antonio Conte – though nevertheless picked up back-to-back Serie A winners’ medals.

-Isla is adept at playing as a right wing back and provides balance and know how in the 3-5-2 formation QPR is dabbling with, and could be a deadly attacking weapon if he re-finds the Udinese form that saw him pick up 15 Serie A assists between 2009 and 2011.
+Isla is adept at playing as a right wing-back and provides balance and know-how in the 3-5-2 formation QPR are dabbling with, and could be a deadly attacking weapon if he re-finds the Udinese form that saw him pick up 15 Serie A assists between 2009 and 2011.

 WHAT THE MANAGER SAYS: “He’s a top player and we’re delighted to have him here,” enthused Redknapp.
 “He showed his quality in the World Cup for Chile and it’s a great loan signing for us.
 He’s a versatile player, he’s full of energy.
 I’m confident he’ll be a really big asset for us this season.”